BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Experiments

 \section{Experiments}

 In this section, we validate the proposed bilevel influence scoring framework for pretraining data selection.
-Without relying on external pretrained models, we apply the bilevel optimization algorithm to train a lightweight proxy model ($\theta_p$) and a score model ($\theta_s$)) for data selection.
-We then pretrain a target LLM ($\theta_{tr}$), specifically Pythia-410M/1B, from scratch on a selected subset of the large-scale C4 dataset \citep{raffel2020exploring}, which is designed for LLM pretraining.

-To assess the effectiveness of our approach, we evaluate the pretrained LLM on multiple downstream tasks and compare its performance against several baseline methods, including Random selection, DSIR \citep{xie2023data}, SemDeDup \citep{abbas2023semdedup}, DsDm \citep{engstrom2024dsdm}, LESS \citep{xia2024less}, QuRating \citep{wettig2024qurating}, and MATES \citep{yu2024mates}.
+We apply the bilevel optimization algorithm to train a lightweight proxy model ($\theta_p$) and a score model ($\theta_s$)) for data selection.
+We then pretrain a target LLM ($\theta_{tr}$), specifically Pythia-410M/1B, from scratch on a selected subset of the large-scale C4 dataset \citep{raffel2020exploring}, which is designed for LLM pretraining. we then evaluate the pretrained LLM on multiple downstream tasks and compare its performance against several baseline methods, including Random selection, DSIR \citep{xie2023data}, SemDeDup \citep{abbas2023semdedup}, DsDm \citep{engstrom2024dsdm}, LESS \citep{xia2024less}, QuRating \citep{wettig2024qurating}, and MATES \citep{yu2024mates}.
 We furthermore scale up our experiment to 2.8B model pretraining and achieve $1.4\%$ performance improvement over the state-of-the-art method.
+We also verify the the fidelity of proxy models to full-scale LLMs by domain reweighting experiment on SlimPajama-6B, deferred to \cref{sec:domain_reweight}.
+The code is available at \url{https://github.com/MingruiLiu-ML-Lab/BLISS-Bilevel-Data-Selection}.